 Market analyses vary from industry to industry and company to company.
 The hard truth is that some of the information you wish to include may not be publicly available.
 A little estimation is okay, but the bulk of your numbers need to be based on facts.
 Here are some good places to start your market research:

 - Your current customers: If your business is already up and running, your current customers are an invaluable resource.
 They are your existing market.
 You can use online surveys or social media to gather feedback about buying habits, needs, and other psychographic information.

 - U.S. Census Bureau: Here’s where you’ll find demographics you can use to figure out your market share.
 There is plenty of other information you can use in your market analysis here as well.

-- Business.gov: The go-to place for national industry information, as well as links for state and local resources.
+- USA.gov: The go-to place for national industry information, as well as links to state and local resources.

 - U.S. Small Business Administration: The SBA offers industry guides, development programs, and local resources, as well as loan guarantees when the time comes.

 - Bureau of Labor Statistics: The BLS is the place to find out where your industry has been and where it is headed.